9 Uses for Pumpkin

 3. Pumpkin body butter

 Yes.
-It's luxurious, great for your skin, and it feels amazing.
+It's luxurious, great for your skin, and amazing feeling.
 After you've scrubbed your skin to lift up all those dead cells and get a refined polish, try applying a rich and creamy blend of 1:1 pumpkin butter to coconut cream (or the solid part from a can of coconut milk).
 Add spices if you want to smell like pumpkin pie!

 In the Garden